nikic/FastRoute/README.md

 accepts the HTTP method and a URI.
 Getting those two bits of information (and normalizing them appropriately) is your job - this library is not bound to the PHP web SAPIs.

-The `dispatch()` method returns an array whose first element contains a status code.
-It is one of `Dispatcher::NOT_FOUND`, `Dispatcher::METHOD_NOT_ALLOWED` and `Dispatcher::FOUND`.
-For the method not allowed status the second array element contains a list of HTTP methods allowed for the supplied URI.
-For example:

-    [FastRoute\Dispatcher::METHOD_NOT_ALLOWED, ['GET', 'POST']]
+The `dispatch()` method returns a `DispatcherResult` object, that can be one of `DispatcherResult\NotFoundResult`, `DispatcherResult\MethodNotAllowedResult` or `DispatcherResult\FoundResult`, each one containing a different set of useful information, like the allowed methods in the method not allowed case and the handler and variables in the found one.

 > **NOTE:** The HTTP specification requires that a `405 Method Not Allowed` response include the `Allow:` header to detail available methods for the requested resource.
-Applications using FastRoute should use the second array element to add this header when relaying a 405 response.
+Applications using FastRoute should use the `DispatcherResult\MethodNotAllowedResult::getAllowedMethods()` method to add this header when relaying a 405 response.

-For the found status the second array element is the handler that was associated with the route and the third array element is a dictionary of placeholder names to their values.
-For example:

-    /* Routing against GET /user/nikic/42 */

-    [FastRoute\Dispatcher::FOUND, 'handler0', ['name' => 'nikic', 'id' => '42']]

 ### Overriding the route parser and dispatcher